A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Neural-preconditioned Steepest Descent with Orthogonalization

 \subsection{Algorithm}

 For symmetric positive definite matrices $A$ (like the discrete Laplacian $\Areduced$ from \pr{eqn:linear_sys}), the preconditioned conjugate gradient (PCG) algorithm \citep{shewchuk:1994:cg} is by far the most efficient iterative method for solving linear systems $A \x = \b$ when an effective preconditioner is available.
-Unfortunately, its convergence rate is known to degrade when the preconditioner itself fails to be symmetric, as is the case for our neural preconditioner. \citet{bouwmeester:2015:nonsym} have shown that good convergence can be recovered for nonsymmetric multigrid preconditioners using the ``flexible PCG'' variant at the expense of an additional dot product.
-However, this variant turns out to perform suboptimally with our neural preconditioner, as shown in \pr{tbl:comp_flex_cg}.
-Instead, we adopt the preconditioned steepest descent with orthogonalization (PSDO) method proposed in \cite{kanedo:2023:dcdm}, which was shown to perform well even for their nonlinear preconditioning operator.
+Unfortunately, its convergence rate is known to degrade when the preconditioner itself fails to be symmetric, as is the case for our neural preconditioner (\pr{sec:symmetry}). \citet{bouwmeester:2015:nonsym} have shown that good convergence can be recovered for nonsymmetric multigrid preconditioners using the ``flexible PCG'' variant at the expense of an additional dot product.
+However, this variant turns out to perform suboptimally with our neural preconditioner, as shown in \pr{apx:pcgs}.
+Instead, we adopt the preconditioned steepest descent with orthogonalization (PSDO) method proposed in \cite{kanedo:2023:dcdm}, shown in \pr{alg:npsdo}, which performs well even for their \emph{nonlinear} preconditioner.